apache/pulsar/site2/docs/io-elasticsearch-sink.md

 To deploy an ElasticSearch sink connector, the following are required:

-- ElasticSearch 7 (ElasticSearch 8 is not currently supported in Pulsar 2.10)
+- ElasticSearch 7 (ElasticSearch 8 will be supported in the future)
 - OpenSearch 1.x

-The `compatibilityMode` configuration property specifies compatibility with ElasticSearch and OpenSearch clusters.

 ## Feature